LindySez | Recipes

 Allow the muffins to cool a bit before serving.
 The blueberries are very very hot.

-Do I have to use fresh blueberries?
+Do I have to use fresh blueberries for this muffin recipe?

 No, you don't have to, although I think fresh is best.
 Frozen blueberries will also work, just make sure to allow them to defrost and then pat them off to remove excess moisture.